 How can you make a positive difference for these children?

 Every child needs someone who is absolutely crazy about them.
-It is up to us to make sure they have that person.
+Let’s make sure they have that person.